pikdum/blog/content/posts/thistle-tea-2024-update/index.md

 A lot of checks, like range or orientation, are still missing though.

 After killing a mob, it will now respawn.
-This is handled by setting a timer to kill the process, so it's restarted by the supervisor in the original state.
+This is handled by setting a timer to kill the mob process, so it's restarted by the supervisor in the original state.

 When in combat, mobs will now follow the player.
 This is very rough right now and mobs will noticeably teleport a bit.
-I plan to look into what packets other implementations are sending for this, there's probably something I'm missing to make this more smooth.
+I plan to look into what packets other server implementations are sending for this, there's probably something I'm missing to make this more smooth.

 ## Optimization